February 20, 2016 -

 March 10, 2009 - In Alabama, Michael McLendon of Kinston, kills 10 and himself.
 The dead include his mother, grandparents, aunt and uncle.

-September 2, 2008 - In Skagit County, Washington, 28-year-old Isaac Zamora, who has a long criminal history and is out on parole, allegedly kills five civilians and a police officer during a two hour rampage.
+September 2, 2008 - In Skagit County, Washington, 28-year-old Isaac Zamora, who has a long criminal history and is out on parole, kills five civilians and a police officer during a two hour rampage.
 Zamora is sentenced in November 2008 to a life term at the state mental hospital.

 February 14, 2008 - Northern Illinois University, Dekalb, Illinois.
 27-year-old Steven Kazmierczak shoots and kills five people in a lecture hall before taking his own life.